 Each design pattern has 4 essential elements, and these elements need to be clearly defined for a pattern.
 Let’s take a look at those elements:

-1. Name: naming a design pattern is important, as the name will give you some idea as soon as you read the name, and might also give you some idea about how the implementation is going to be.
-Also having a name help while discussing the design patterns, you can just mention the name to another software engineer (who has an understanding of Design Pattern) and that engineer will immediately know what you are saying.
+- Name: naming a design pattern is important, as the name will give you some idea as soon as you read the name, and might also give you some idea about how the implementation is going to be.
+Also having a name help while discussing the design patterns, you can just mention the name to another software engineer (who has an understanding of Design Patterns) and that engineer will immediately know what you are saying.
 So the discussion about the approach and solutions becomes easier.

-4. Consequences: effect of the pattern implementation can be mentioned.
+- Consequences: effect of the pattern implementation can be mentioned.
 As the effect can not always be determined fully, and it varies depending on the specific use case and implementation.
 So the consequences can not be fully determined while discussing design patterns.

 Types of Design Patterns

-Design patterns are divided into 3 categories, based on their working pattern.
+We are discussing the core design patterns here.
+The core design patterns are divided into 3 categories, based on their working pattern.

 Each category of Design Patterns contains multiple patterns.